wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - Requiring that provider plugins vendor all their dependencies, and disabling dependency installation while installing them, therefore reducing the attack surface and making auditing easier.

+- Vendoring or reimplementing popular plugins, such as these related to GPU or CPU feature detection, in package managers.
+This allows installations with variant support without running third-party code.
+Such functionality is similar to the platform probing installers already have to perform to determine operating system version and libc.

 ## How to Teach This